SiavashShirzad/SiavashShirzad/README.md

 ### About Me
-I'm a medical doctor, Neuroscience, neurology, and radiology researcher.
+I'm a medical doctor, Neuroscience, neurology, Neurosurgery, and Neuroradiology researcher.
 I have experience with Python, C++, C#, JavaScript, Data Analysis, Tensorflow, Backend frameworks like FastAPI, FireBase, and tools like Docker.